Central African Republic profile - Media

 - From the section Africa

-In Bangui, UN-sponsored Radio Ndeke Luka ("bird of luck") provides balanced output, and rebroadcasts international news programming.
+Radio Ndeke Luka ("bird of luck"), run by Swiss NGO Fondation Hirondelle, provides balanced output, and rebroadcasts international news bulletins.

 There are about two dozen privately-owned radio stations.
 Many of them are run by religious organisations.